 \subsection{Environments}

-\subsubsection{Categorising Environments That Enable Generalisation}
+\paragraph{Categorising Environments That Enable Generalisation}

-In \cref{table:environments}, we list the available environments for testing generalisation in RL, as well as summarising each environment's key properties.
+In \cref{table:environments}, we list the available environments for testing ZSG in RL, as well as summarise each environment's key properties.
 These environments all provide a non-singleton context set that can be used to create a variety of evaluation protocols.
 Choosing a specific evaluation protocol then produces a benchmark.
 We describe the meaning of the columns in \cref{table:environments} here.

 \paragraph{Style.} This gives a rough high-level description of the kind of environment.